stefanofa/awesome/TOPICS.md

 *   [MaggieAppleton/maggieappleton.com-V3](https://github.com/MaggieAppleton/maggieappleton.com-V3) - My digital garden built with Astro and MDX.
 Featuring loosely opinionated notes, half-formed ideas, and content that is always growing.

 *   [florian-lefebvre/astro-integration-kit](https://github.com/florian-lefebvre/astro-integration-kit) - A package that contains utilities to help you build Astro integrations.

+*   [webtui/webtui](https://github.com/webtui/webtui) - Modular CSS Library that brings the beauty of Terminal UIs to the browser

 *   [stackblitz/tutorialkit](https://github.com/stackblitz/tutorialkit) - TutorialKit by StackBlitz - Create interactive tutorials powered by the WebContainer API